 To address these gaps in protection against significant production shortfalls and volatile markets, NCGA has advocated for a more market-oriented, revenue-based risk management program that complements crop insurance.
 In our view, the ad hoc disaster assistance packages approved in the past in response to these situations were not only poorly targeted but also inequitable.
 A 2009 USDA Economic Research Report indicates that a revenue-based support program can "be more efficient than the traditional suite of uncoordinated commodity programs and disaster assistance programs in that payments are more closely aligned to actual changes in farm revenue.
-If prices and yields are inversely related, the revenue-based approach may offer less variable payment outlays from year to year than the long standing forms of support-even if mean total payments are the same between the two forms of support.
-In such a case, a high level of payments may also be less likely under revenue-support."
+If prices and yields are inversely related, the revenue-based approach may offer less variable payment outlays from year to year than the long standing forms of support-even if mean total payments may also be less likely under revenue-support."1